Peat Pellets from Sphagnum Moss

 Peat Pellets Made from Sphagnum Peat Moss

-Renewable energy technologies play an important role in modern industry and social livelihood, and their variety cannot but please.
-In particular, solar and wind energy are as wide spread as traditional fuels in contrast to biomass energy, which is a prerogative of certain countries, engaged in its production and trade.
+Renewable energy technologies play an important role in modern industry and social livelihood, and their variety is huge.
+In particular, solar and wind energy are as wide spread as traditional fuels in contrast to biomass energy, which is a prerogative of certain countries, engaged in the production and trade of peat pellets from sphagnum moss.

 The brightest image of such an issue is fuel pellets industry, which appeared at the end of the 20th century.
 Specifically, this term and industrial field was introduced in Germany.
 To date, fuel pellets are recognized as biofuels of standard cylindrical shape used for heating of households.